naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Tracker/README.md

 # Affiliate Deal Tracker

-Affiliate Deal Tracker is a WordPress plugin designed for affiliate marketers and bloggers to easily manage and display affiliate coupon codes and special deals on their site with built-in click tracking and deal management.
+Affiliate Deal Tracker is a WordPress plugin designed to help affiliate marketers and bloggers create, manage, and display exclusive coupon deals and affiliate links with click tracking.

 ## Features

-- Add, edit, and delete affiliate deals with coupon codes
+- Custom post type for affiliate deals with coupon codes and expiry dates
+- Click tracking on affiliate links to monitor deal performance
-- Display deals anywhere using a simple shortcode `[adt_deals]`
+- Shortcode `[aff_deals]` to display latest deals anywhere on the site
-- Track clicks on each affiliate deal for performance insights
+- Displays coupon codes and expiry dates with each deal
-- Clean, responsive deal layout styling
-- Handles affiliate URL redirects with click counting
-- Simple admin interface for deal management
+- Simple, clean deal listing with customizable post titles and descriptions

 ## Installation

-1. Upload the `affiliate-deal-tracker.php` file to the `/wp-content/plugins/` directory.
+1. Upload the `affiliate-deal-tracker.php` file to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress admin panel.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the 'Affiliate Deals' menu in the admin dashboard.
+3. You will find a new menu "Affiliate Deals" in your WordPress admin sidebar.
-4. Add your affiliate deals including title, coupon code, URL, and description.

 ## Setup

-- To show deals on your site, insert the shortcode `[adt_deals]` on any post, page, or widget.
-- Each deal’s "Redeem Deal" button will track clicks and redirect visitors to your affiliate URL.
+1. Go to "Affiliate Deals" in your dashboard.
+2. Click "Add New" to create a new deal.
+3. Enter the deal title, description, affiliate URL, optional coupon code, and expiry date.
+4. Publish the deal.

 ## Usage

-- Navigate to the Affiliate Deals menu to add or edit deals.
+- Add the shortcode `[aff_deals count="5"]` to any post or page to display the latest 5 active deals.
-- Copy the shortcode `[adt_deals]` where you want the deals to appear.
-- Monitor click counts in the admin list to see how your deals are performing.

-*Upgrade to the upcoming premium version for enhanced analytics, automatic deal imports, and more display options.*
+- Visitors clicking the deal links will be redirected through your server to track clicks.

+## Monetization

+The plugin can be offered as a free version with basic deal creation and display functionality.
+A premium subscription version could add features such as automatic deal import via affiliate network APIs, detailed analytics dashboards, and advanced display templates to drive higher affiliate conversions.

+## Support

+For support or feature requests, please contact the plugin author through the WordPress support forums.